Parmesan Potatoes

 Plate of roasted parmesan potatoes with a small pinch bowl of ranch on the plate garnished with fresh chopped parsley, more chopped parsley in a small bowl nearby, and a box of Sea Salted Danish Creamery Premium Butter.

-These potatoes can be stored in an airtight container in the fridge.
+These potatoes can be stored in an airtight container in the fridge for up to 4 days.
 Much like french fries, they won’t be crispy when reheated, but they can be repurposed as mentioned above and make a tasty addition to a breakfast hash or added as a side to your protein of choice.

-To reheat, preheat your oven to 350 degrees Fahrenheit and spread the potatoes onto a baking sheet.
+To reheat, preheat your oven to 350°F and spread the potatoes onto a baking sheet.
 Bake for 8-10 minutes, until heated through and slightly crispy again.
 Alternatively, you can microwave them in 30-second intervals until warmed through.

-I do not recommend freezing them as the texture may become soggy when thawed.
-It’s best to enjoy them fresh or repurpose leftovers within a few days.
+No, I don’t recommend freezing them because the texture may become soggy when thawed.
+Enjoy them fresh or repurpose leftovers within a few days as suggested above.

 Hand dipping one potato into ranch dip.

-If you try this feel good Roasted Parmesan Potatoes recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
+If you try this Parmesan Potatoes recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
 It helps others who are thinking of making the recipe.
-We would love to hear about your experience making it.
+I would love to hear about your experience making it.
 And if you snapped some shots, share it on Instagram so we can repost on Stories!

-These crispy oven-roasted parmesan potatoes are easy to make & taste amazing.
-The butter, parmesan, and spices soak right in while crisping up the outside!
+These Parmesan potatoes are easy to make and get so crispy in the oven!
+The butter, Parmesan, and spices soak right in for the best flavor.

 Servings 5 servings